 Important Information and Disclaimer: The information provided on this page represents TI's knowledge and belief as of the date that it is provided.
 TI bases its knowledge and belief on information provided by third parties, and makes no representation or warranty as to the accuracy of such information.
 Efforts are underway to better integrate information from third parties.
 TI has taken and continues to take reasonable steps to provide representative and accurate information but may not have conducted destructive testing or chemical analysis on incoming materials and chemicals.
-TI and TI suppliers consider certain information to be proprietary, and thus CAS numbers and other limited to Customer on an annual basis.
+TI and TI suppliers consider certain information to be proprietary, and thus CAS numbers and other limited information may not be available for release.